WendellAdriel/laravel-lift-docs/attributes/events.md

 `event` needs to be one of Laravel's model event e.g: 'created', 'creating', 'updated'.
 If you set `queue` to true your handler will be executed async by Laravel's queue system.

+> ⚠️ **if your function name is equal to the event name prefixed with "on" like onSaving or onDelete you don't need to specify the event name with the `Listener` Attribute **

 ## Observer

 The `Observer` attribute allows you to register a observer class for model events.